The main way to run jobs on the Grid is by submitting a script with the

 This line specifies the running time for the job in minutes.
 You can also the convenient format

 This line specifies the LSF queue under which the script or command will be run.
-The normal partition is good for routine, non-SAS jobs that can take advantage of all parts of the Grid.
-See the queues description below for more information.
+The short or long partition is good for routine, non-SAS jobs that can take advantage of all parts of the Grid.
+Please use -q short for jobs that run within 3 days and -q long for jobs that run more than 3 days but within 7 days.

 #BSUB -R "rusage[mem=4000]"